Loan Modification Vs. Refinance: What’s Right For You?

 Attempting to request a loan modification may make sense if you find yourself in any of the following scenarios:

-- You’ve fallen behind on your payments.
-Lenders require you to be up to date with your monthly payments before they’ll grant you a refinance, so a loan modification, if you could get one, would make more sense in this scenario.
+• You’ve fallen behind on your payments.
+Lenders require you to be up to date with your monthly payments before they grant you a refinance.
+A loan modification, if you could get one, would make more sense in this scenario.

-- You’ve been affected by a natural disaster.
-If you’ve been impacted by a natural disaster like a hurricane or earthquake or a unique emergency like the COVID-19 pandemic, a loan mod may also make sense.
+• You’ve been affected by a natural disaster.
+If you’ve been impacted by a natural disaster like a hurricane or earthquake or a unique emergency, a loan modification may also make sense.

 When A Mortgage Refinance Makes Sense